AnaghaPaul/SqlDataWarehouseProject/README.md

 ### 🔹 Fact Table – `fact_sales`

-Contains additive measures:
+Contains measures:

+- `sales_amount` (fully additive)
+- `quantity` (fully additive)
+- `unit_price` (non-additive snapshot attribute)

+**Measure Behavior:**

-- `sales_amount`
+- `sales_amount` → Fully additive across all dimensions
-- `quantity`
+- `quantity` → Fully additive across all dimensions
-- `unit_price`
+- `unit_price` → Non-additive (cannot be summed meaningfully)

+`unit_price` is stored at the order-line grain to preserve historical pricing at the time of transaction.
+It is used for:

+- Margin calculations
+- Average selling price (AVG) analysis
+- Price trend analysis over time

+It is **not** intended to be aggregated using SUM, as summing prices produces invalid business meaning.

+---

 **Facts:**

-- Participate in aggregations (SUM, AVG)
-- Drive KPIs and executive metrics
+- Drive KPIs and revenue metrics
+- Support aggregation of additive measures
-- Enable time-series and trend analysis
+- Enable time-series and performance analysis
-- Represent numeric business events
+- Represent measurable business events at defined grain

 ---